bbchallenge/bbchallenge/src/routes/method.md

 Although **Phase 1** of the project was completed, it needs to be reproduced independently in order to confirm its results and increase trust.
 See [Contribute](/contribute).

-**Phase 2** started in January 2022.
-You are invited to write your own deciders for the remaining (or yet-unknown) families and to reproduce or verify existing ones!
+**Phase 2** started in January 2022 and you are invited to write your own deciders for the remaining (or yet-unknown) families and to reproduce or verify existing ones!
 See [Contribute](/contribute).

 Current deciders are available at [https://github.com/bbchallenge/bbchallenge-deciders](https://github.com/bbchallenge/bbchallenge-deciders) and are also discussed on the [forum]().
 For instance, [this decider](https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-translated-cyclers) decided the family of [Translated Cyclers]() (e.g. Machine <a href="/59090563&s=10000&w=300&ox=0.5">#59,090,563</a>).